Ashok-19/NanoDCE/README.md

 Instead of using the same 2002 samples provided in the original model's [training data](https://github.com/Li-Chongyi/Zero-DCE_extension/tree/09f202b690f82da939b8e6ec8535960ae97ad8bd/Zero-DCE%2B%2B/data), an additional amount of another 4089 samples were added to original training data from various datasets such as LIME, DICM, LOL-v1, LOL-v2 ,LSRW (both huawei and nikon) and LoLI-street to avoid overfitting.

-Access all training data and results [here]()

-Before training create folder structure like below
+Before training create folder structure like below in the training directory.

                 /data-
                    |-train_data